 This safeguarding team has a clear action plan, which is updated monthly.
 This is reported to The Royal Marsden Board on a half yearly basis.
 The Board has robust audit programmes to assure it that safeguarding systems and processes are working.

-The Clinical Children's Services Director is the professional safeguarding lead for both The Royal Marsden and SCHS.
+The Clinical Children's Services Director is the professional safeguarding lead for both The Royal Marsden.
 The Royal Marsden Chief Nurse is the executive lead for safeguarding children and chairs the safeguarding board, which reports to The Royal Marsden Board on safeguarding issues.

 Safeguarding children supervision policy